 Do you know that any child with the right motivation can become a good learner?
-We often make the mistake of limiting learning to classroom, but the truth is classroom is meant to be a primary source of instruction while intellectual, social and academic growth should extend outside the walls of the classroom if we truly want to enhance a child’s desire and ability to learn.
+We often make the mistake of limiting learning to classroom but the truth is, classroom is just one of the sources.
+If we truly want to enhance a child’s intellectual, social and academic growth , then learning must extend beyond the walls of the classroom.

 How can you make your child love learning?
 Here are a few tips

 Why is A like this, why does B look feminine and K looks masculine?
 Why don’t bananas have seeds?
 Why do grownups have to work so much?
 Kids ask too many questions that have no ready made answers or even appear stupid, but they are all ways kids learn.
 Kids are excited and curious to know how the world works and why things are the way they are.
 So as a parent, encourage their curiosity by trying to answer all those questions.
 It requires a lot of patience as it can be frustrating to answer endless questions.

 - Help them use their passions and interest

 Does your son love football?
 Does your son love watching TV?
 How can you turn their passions and interest into a learning experience?
 You can get football themed worksheets and educational games.
 You can get educational TV programmes or videos that can capture their attention.
 Do they love playing games on the app?
 Does your child love music?
 Songs and musicals videos are tested and tried ways of making learning fun especially for younger children.
 What about educational apps and games?
 Do they love cooking?
 You can use cooking to learn about measuring and addition, etc Do they love going shopping, you can use things in the Supermarket to teach shape, colour or even Maths about addition and finding change (subtraction).